Rare photo of Okocha & brother Emma emerges as duo dine with Westerhof in London

 - Westerhof met the Okocha brothers in London at a documentary on the glory days of Nigerian football

-- Emmanuel Oocha played in Algiers ’90 Nations Cup where Nigeria won silver under Westerhof
+- Emmanuel Okocha played in Algiers ’90 Nations Cup where Nigeria won silver under Westerhof

 - While the younger Okocha - 'Jay-Jay' played in Tunisia ’94 Nations Cup where Super Eagles won the tournament